Neelp20/to_do_list/README.md

     **Error Handling**

     Error handling was implemented throughout the application with the use of try/except statements to handle raised for things like, Value errors.

+    ### Features Left to Implement

+    As a future improvement, I plan to implement a feature that allows users to exit the application at any time by entering the keyword '0'.